UkoeHB/bevy_cobweb/README.md

 #### [Packaged](bevy_cobweb::Packaged) Nodes

+- errors that propagate to a packaged node are ignored

 A [`PackagedNode`](bevy_cobweb::PackagedNode) is a node in the web with no parent.
 Packaged nodes cannot be reinitialized, but they can be moved anywhere.

 A `PackagedNode` can be scheduled to rebuild at any time (if you give it changed inputs), but does *not* produce a [`NodeHandle`](bevy_cobweb::NodeHandle), since handle access scoping is relative to a specific position within the web (whereas `PackagedNodes` have a 'floating' position).
 If you want to get a handle, then attach the node to another node to get a [`AttachedNode`](bevy_cobweb::AttachedNode) or [`ProducerNode`](bevy_cobweb::ProducerNode) before building it.